JBakouny/React/README.md

     If yarn asks you if it should run on another port, reply with "Y" to have it run on port 3001 instead of port 3000.
 This conforms with the [CORS](https://github.com/JBakouny/NodeBackend/blob/react-client-integration/routes/cors.js) configurations in the backend's code where the whitelist contains "http://localhost:3001".

+## Deploying your Mobile First Web Site on the cloud

+Here are some cloud providers that ease the deployment of each of the three parts of full stack application:

+- [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for the database deployment

+- [Heroku](https://www.heroku.com/nodejs) for the Node.js/Express back-end which constitutes a REST API

+- The [React deployment guide](https://create-react-app.dev/docs/deployment/) would be useful to chose a server that can deliver your Single Page Application (SPA) front-end.
+Notably, [GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) is a good free choice if you plan to make your code publicly available.
+Another option uses [Heroku](https://blog.heroku.com/deploying-react-with-zero-configuration) and is also detailed [here](https://create-react-app.dev/docs/deployment/#heroku).

 ## Hooks

 Hooks are not used in this app but the app could be modified to use hooks with functional components instead of classes.
 More information on hooks are available [here](https://reactjs.org/docs/hooks-overview.html).